skybluewhy/MFTEP/readme.md

 # MFTEP
-MFTEP is a multimodal fusion method to predict TCRepitope interactions by fusing the sequence features, molecular graph features, and 3D structure features of TCRs and epitopes.
+MFTEP is a multimodal fusion method to predict TCR-epitope interactions by fusing the sequence features, molecular graph features, and 3D structure features of TCRs and epitopes.

 # Dependencies
 MFTEP is writen in Python based on Pytorch.
 The required software dependencies are listed below: